 Terry Yoffie, Boston

-For the past fifteen years, Terry Yoffie has been working as a volunteer on education issues in public and private schools and Jewish organizations advising on financing, fund development, strategy, internal controls and risk management.
-She also has been developing and overseeing projects on civic engagement and community organizing with organizations like the League of Women Voters, the Democratic Party, and on Jewish social justice projects and as well as assisting with City of Newton local task forces when requested.
-Terry has over 30 years experience in development, membership, outreach, financial management, reporting and planning.
+Terry Yoffie works as a volunteer on education issues in public and private schools and with secular and Jewish organizations advising on financing, fund development, strategy, internal controls and risk management.
+She also manages or supports projects in civic engagement and community organizing at Newton North High School, the League of Women Voters, and in Jewish social justice organizations.
+She participates on City of Newton task forces, committees, and boards.
+Terry has more than 30 years experience in development, membership, outreach, financial management, reporting and planning.
 She is a C.P.A. and a Wexner Fellow.